How is asbestos dealt with?

 What are we doing?

 We want to ensure that all asbestos handling and disposal is not only legal but also safe for our people and the environment now, and in the future.

 We all acknowledge that the proactive identification of asbestos is a key to its safe management.

 Our focus is identifying instances of illegal or unsafe disposal of asbestos and taking enforcement action when illegal waste disposal occurs.

-We work closely with WorkSafe NZ, the group's lead agency, and other agencies in ensuring proper identification, safe handling, good management, and legal disposal of asbestos.
+We work closely with WorkSafe NZ, and other agencies in ensuring proper identification, safe handling, good management, and legal disposal of asbestos.

 Collaboratively, we are working towards:

 - Safe asbestos disposal options and finding ways of making it easier and economical to comply.

 - Better definition of the trigger levels for asbestos in soil in relation to the National Environmental Standard of Contaminants in soil.